omnibor/spec/SPEC.md

 1. Appropriate to the type of artifact
 2. Generally agreed upon for that artifact

+unless the user indicates a desire not to embed the GitBOM identifiers by either:

+1. Setting GITBOM_NO_EMBED to a non-empty value
+2. A build tool specific flag

 ### GitBOM Document Construction by a Build Tool

 A build tool creating an output artifact must compute a GitBOM Document of each mandatory artifact id type.